-Health Care Cost Subsidy Trend Rates (continued) Trend is to be applied to premium for shown fiscal year to calculate next fiscal year's projected premium.
-First Fiscal Y ear is July 1, 2021 through Ju ne 30, 2022.
-Dental Premi um Trend 4.00% for all years Medicare Pa rt B Premium Trend 4.50% for all years Spouse/Domestic Partner Coverage For all active and inactive members, 60% of male participants and 35% of female participants where receive a retiree health subsidy are assumed to be married or have a qualified domestic partner and elect dependent coverage.
-Of these covered spouses/domestic partners, 100% are assume to continue coverage if the retiree predeceases the spouse/domestic partner.
-Male retirees are assumed to be 4 years older than their female spouses/domestic partners.
-Female retirees are assumed to be 2 years younger than their male spouses/domestic partners.
-Participation Retiree Medi cal and Dental Coverage Part cipation: Service Range (Years) Percent Covered 1 (%) 10 - 14 60 15 - 19 80 20 - 24 90 25 and over 95 1 For deferred vested members, we assume an election percent of 50% of these rates.
-Health Care Reform The valuation does not reflect the potential impact of any future changes due to prior or pending legislations.
-Administrative Expenses No administrative expenses were valued separately from the premium costs.
+Health Care Cost Subsidy Trend Rates (continued) Trend is to be premium. e applied to premium for show n fiscal year to calculate next fiscal year's projecte эd First Fiscal Y ear is July 1, 2022 through Ju ne 30, 2023.
+Dental Premi um Trend 3.00% for all years Medicare Pa rt B Premium Trend 0.66%, then 4.50% thereafter Spouse/Domestic Partner Coverage receive a reti and elect dep to continue c all active and inactive members, 60% of male participants and 35% of female participants who eive a retiree health subsidy are assumed to be married or have a qualified domestic partner l elect dependent coverage.
+Of these covered spouses/domestic partners, 100% are assumed continue coverage if the retiree predeceases the spouse/domestic partner. le retirees are assumed to be 4 years older than their female spouses/domestic partners. s younger than their male spouses/domestic partne Participation Retiree Medi cal and Dental Coverage Part icipation: Service Range (Years) Percent Covered 1 (%) 10 - 14 60 15 - 19 80 20 - 24 90 25 and over 95 1 For deferred l vested members, we assume e an election percent of 50% of these rates.
+Health Care Reform The valuation legislations. n does not reflect the potential impact of any future changes due to prior or pend ling Administrative Expenses No administra ative expenses were valued s eparately from the premium costs.
 Plan Design Development of plan liabilities was based on the substantive plan of benefits in effect as described in Exhibit III.
-Assumption Changes Since Prior Valuation Per capita costs and first year trends were updated to reflect 2022 calendar year premiums, subsidies and more recent data.
+Assumption Changes Since Prior Valuation Per capita costs and first year trends were updated to reflect 2023 calendar year premiums, subsidies and more recent data.
 Medical carri er election assumptions were updated based on more recent data.
-Trend assum ptions to project future medica al costs after 2021-2022 were updated.
+Trend assumptions to project future medical costs after 2022-2023 were updated.